Julia Butterfly Hill: Farm sale protest

 In 2006, Hill protested the sale of the South Central Farm in an attempt to save the 14 acre farm from developers.

+Pasadena Unified School District tree sit

+In June 2026, a group of people occupied trees at John Muir High School to protest the removal of more than 100 trees.
+17-year-old Pasadena resident Paloma Muniz-Ochoa tagged Hill in a social media post which inspired Hill to travel to Pasadena and support the tree sitters.

 In popular culture

 Hill has been the subject of several documentaries, interviews, and books, including her own 2000 memoir, The Legacy of Luna, and has influenced numerous musicians: